Enforce two-factor authentication (FREE)

 To enforce 2FA only for certain groups:

 If you want to enforce 2FA only for certain groups, you can enable it in the group settings and specify a grace period as above.
-To change this setting you must be administrator or owner of the group.

 The following are important notes about 2FA: